pulumi/pulumi-hugo/themes/default/content/docs/troubleshooting/faq.md

 ### How can I go back to using the Pulumi Service?

-Run `pulumi login` and you’ll be back to using the Pulumi Service.
+Run `pulumi login`, and you’ll be back to using the Pulumi Service.
 You will need to migrate any existing stacks to the Service.

 ### I've been using a self-managed backend, can I migrate to the Pulumi Service?